Mercedes-Benz GLA: Transmissions

+Safety

 Marketing

 As part of a partnership between Mercedes-Benz and Nintendo, the two companies released a television commercial featuring Mario driving a Mercedes-Benz GLA in the Japanese market in May 2014 to coincide with the line's Japanese launch.
 Additional commercials featuring other Mario characters in the same style were released in November 2014, culminating in the GLA becoming a selectable vehicle in Mario Kart 8 and its Switch port with Mercedes' W 25 Silver Arrow and 300 SL Roadster also being included.

 Second generation (H247; 2019)

 The second generation, introduced on 11 December 2019 at Mercedes media event, is revised from the previous generation.
 The chassis number, 247, is shared with W247 B-Class and X247 GLB.
 The GLA uses the second generation MFA2 platform and completes the eight-model W177 A-Class compact based line-up.

 The H247 GLA is 15 mm shorter in length, 10 mm narrower, 104 mm higher than the first-generation model, and the wheelbase has been extended by 30 mm.
 The H247 GLA has 116 mm more headroom, 45 mm more elbow room and 43 mm more rear shoulder room.
 The ground clearance has been raised by 9 mm to 143 mm and the front seats are positioned 140 mm higher than in the W177 A-Class.
 Despite this, there is an added 22 mm of front-seat headroom compared to its predecessor.

 As with other MFA2-based models, the GLA has suspension with MacPherson struts up front and either a torsion beam or multi-link suspension at the rear.
 Variable damping control is optional.
 Inside, the GLA is similar to other MFA2 Mercedes models, featuring a dashboard with a free-standing digital display panel, the MBUX infotainment system, as well as other tech such as a colour Heads-Up Display.

-A battery electric version called the Mercedes EQA was introduced in 2020 as the third battery electric SUV from Mercedes-Benz.
+A battery electric version called the EQA was introduced in 2020 as the third battery electric SUV from Mercedes-Benz.

+2023 facelift

+In March 2023, the GLA received a facelift, featuring redesigned headlights and taillights.
+It receives the latest iteration of Mercedes's MBUX infotainment system, which supports wireless Apple CarPlay and Android Auto.
+It receives updated powertrain options, along with three new optional wheel designs.
+A dual 10.3-inch screen that originally came part of the Premium Package became standard.